wallarm/product-documentation/include/waf/installation/all-in-one/launch-options.md

 ### Separate execution of node installation stages

-The all-in-one installer facilitates node installation and setup through two distinct stages:
+When preparing your own machine image using the all-in-one installer for cloud infrastructure, the standard installation process outlined in this article may not suffice.
+Instead, you will need to execute specific stages of the all-in-one installer separately to accommodate the requirements of creating and deploying a machine image:

-1. File copying and NGINX configuration: Copies necessary files and modifies NGINX configurations for node operation.
-You can bypass the NGINX file modification by using the `--skip-ngx-config` flag if you prefer manual adjustments.
+1. Build machine image: At this stage, it is necessary to download binaries, libraries, and configuration files of the filtering node and create a machine image based on them.
+Utilizing the `--install-only` flag, the script copies the required files and modifies NGINX configurations for node operation.
+If you wish to make manual adjustments, you can opt to bypass the NGINX file modification by using the `--skip-ngx-config` flag.
-1. Node registration and service start: Registers the node in the Wallarm Cloud and starts the service.
+1. Initialize a cloud instance with cloud-init: During instance initialization, the bootstrap phase (cloud registration and service start) can be executed using cloud-init scripts.
+This stage can be run independently from the build phase by applying the `--register-only` flag to the `/opt/wallarm/setup.sh` script copied during the build stage.

-Starting from the all‑in‑one installer version 4.8.7, these phases can be performed separately by utilizing the installer in batch mode with specific flags.
-The following commands facilitate sequential execution of the described steps.
+This functionality is supported starting from version 4.8.7 of the all-in-one installer in batch mode.
+The commands below enable the sequential execution of the outlined steps:

 === "US Cloud"
     ```bash